 The Golden Retriever’s inclination to please and responsiveness to food motivations means he is an excellent working and living companion.

 And excel when trained using modern positive reinforcement methodologies due to their eagerness to please and love of treats!

 Golden Retriever Training

-It is worth mentioning that although Golden Retrievers are relatively easy to train using modern positive methods due to their intelligence, they are very big and strong dogs.
+It is worth mentioning that although Golden Retrievers are relatively easy to train, they are very big and strong dogs.

 Teaching your puppy to walk to heel will make life with your friendly Golden Retriever much more fun.

 Golden Retriever Exercise

 They therefore need plenty of physical and mental stimulation in order to be happy and settled at home.

 Obedience training, retrieving and advanced agility are fun ways to get you both together and burning off some excess energy.